JulieMontoya/BCP_design/version_6/README.md

 the old copy and close the gap where it was; once copied to the end, it is then free to grow as necessary.

+The mechanism for calling code in sideways ROM / RAM will be improved, probably by adding OSBYTE extensions  (since the existing entry points take parameters in registers or already set up in workspace, which just feels sort of OSBYTE-y).

 ### TO BE DONE

 Write design data conversion utility.

+Update DES2WL to handle 12-byte parts list entries.

+All remaining utilities use the BCP database library routines, rather than trying to replicate them in BASIC; they will need to be tested, but the worst case is that a few 8s will need changing to 12s.

 Update photoplot utility to handle legend rotation properly  (this is an old deficiency that was never corrected; in testing, this version builds